MYC000801/DisCO/README.md

 in a principled manner without inheriting the limitations of GRPO?*

-We analyzed GRPO and its variants (Dr. GRPO, DAPO) under a binary reward setting and uncovered two core insights:
+We analyzed GRPO and its variants (Dr. GRPO, DAPO, etc) under a binary reward setting and uncovered two core insights:

 * ⚠️ GRPO suffers from **question-level difficulty bias** for its discriminative objective
 * 🔍 GRPO has a surprising connection to **discriminative learning** techniques, particularly AUC maximization